 We returned to our apartment via Alexanderplatz.
 It’s generally a chaotic square with quite a few shady people about but it’s worthwhile pointing out the World Clock which simultaneously displays the time in 148 major cities around the world.

-Close to our apartment, there was another major tourist site which was well worth a closer look.
-Mauerpark was the site of the former frontier between East and West along Bernauer Strasse.
+Close to our apartment there was another major tourist site.
+The Wall Memorial was the site of the former frontier between East and West along Bernauer Strasse.
 You can see sections of the Berlin Wall here, skilfully interspaced by vertical iron bars to open up the views.

-There were foundations of houses that had been torn down to make way for the wall or to discourage escape attempts.
-Little plaques were set in the pavement in memory of people who tried to escape the regime and cross the border.
-A free interpretation centre with information on the Berlin Wall and a lookout tower from which you could see a section of the Berlin wall complete with watchtower as it would have looked like during the time of the GDR.
+There were foundations of houses, torn down to make way for the Wall or to discourage escape attempts.
+Little plaques were set in the pavement in memory of people who tried to cross the border.
+A free interpretation centre and a lookout tower complete the experience.

 Day 7: Buffer Day in Berlin

-We had included a buffer day into our itinerary, not just because we couldn’t be sure with the weather, but also because it was much cheaper to fly home on the 31st of December rather than on the 30th.
+We had included a buffer day into our itinerary.
+Not just because we couldn’t be sure with the weather.
+It was also much cheaper to fly home on the 31st of December rather than on the 30th.
 Now, if you have that much time at your hand, you have several options to explore.

 We decided to visit the Natural History Museum, simply because it was close-by and recommended by friends.
-It was located in a lovely historic building with a huge dinosaur skeleton at its centre, it couldn’t get more natural history museum like this.
+It was located in a lovely historic building with a huge dinosaur skeleton at its centre.
+It definitely couldn’t get more natural history museum like this.
 We loved in particular the minerals exhibition with stones from around the world.
 The wet collection is also great and quite unusual.
 It’s where fishes and worms were kept in big jars filled with yellowing liquids.
 We even met Knut from Berlin Zoo.
 Save yourself the long wait and buy your tickets to the Natural History Museum Berlin here! (affiliate link)